-Why Businesses Want to Launch a Store Inside Chat
+Why Businesses Want to Launch a Shop Inside Chat

 Modern customers prefer buying directly inside messaging apps instead of being redirected to external websites.
-A native in-chat store reduces friction, shortens the purchase journey, and significantly improves conversion rates.
+A native in-chat shop reduces friction, shortens the purchase journey, and significantly improves conversion rates.
+A well-structured shopping app follows this behavior by keeping discovery, checkout, and order communication in one familiar environment.

 The Traditional Way: Complex Setup and External Dependencies